A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 Believe it or not, the inside of your dishwasher should regularly be cleaned.
 Here’s how: Fill a container with white vinegar and place on the top rack.
 Run your dishwasher on its hottest cycle.
 After the cycle is complete, sprinkle some baking soda inside the bottom and run it again on a short, but hot, cycle.

 7. Fix That Slow Drain in Your Bathroom Sink

-There is nothing worse than a slow drain but this cleaning hack does the trick.
+There is nothing worse than a slow drain but this spring cleaning hack does the trick.
 Drop four Alka-Seltzer tablets down the drain, followed by one cup of distilled vinegar.
 Wait ten minutes, and then rinse the sink with hot, hot water.

 8. Remove Carpet Stains